JulianOzelRose/TRR-SaveMaster/README.md

 ## Installation and use
-To download and use this savegame editor, simply navigate to the [Releases](https://github.com/JulianOzelRose/TRR-SaveMaster/releases) page, then download the .exe file of the latest stable version under "Assets".
-If you would like to beta test Tomb Raider VI savegame editing, download the .exe suffixed with "BETA" — but be sure to backup your savegame file before editing.
+To download and use this savegame editor, simply navigate to the [Releases](https://github.com/JulianOzelRose/TRR-SaveMaster/releases) page, then download the .exe file of the latest version under "Assets".
 You can save it anywhere on your computer.
 Once downloaded, open the file.
 The editor will then prompt you to select your savegame path, click "Yes".
 Your savegame path should be as follows:

 #### Tomb Raider I-III Remastered: